Comparison of meta-learners for estimating multi-valued treatment heterogeneous effects: Introduction

 With the rapid development of Machine Learning (ML) and its efficiency in predicting outcomes, the question of counterfactual prediction \textit{"what would happen if ?"} arises.
 Engineers and specialists want to know how the outcome would be affected after an intervention on a parameter.
 It will help them personalize the parameter at efficient levels and optimize the outcome.
 Recently, much effort has been devoted to supervised ML to find the optimal intervention strategy.
 Yet, the results are not always convincing.
 These models cannot distinguish between correlations and causal relationships in the data \citep{Pearl2019}.

-Based on the Potential Outcomes theory \citep{Neyman1923, Rubin1974}, epidemiologists and statisticians have developed a set of statistical tools to make causal inferences and evaluate the impact of treatment on the outcome.
+Based on the Potential Outcomes theory \citep{Neyman1923, Rubin1974}, epidemiologists and statisticians have developed a set of tools that reduce the inference of causal effects to statistical inference under certain assumptions about, for example, the data-generating process.
 They have been successfully applied in many fields such as medicine \citep{ALaaGP2017}, economics \citep{Knaus_2020}, public policy \citep{Imai_strauss_2011} and marketing \citep{Diemert2018} to infer causal effects.
 However, most of these studies are limited to a binary treatment setting whereas many causal questions in real-world cases are not binary.
 It would be helpful to give an in-depth analysis of the impact of the treatment across its possible levels instead of just considering a binary scenario where the treatment is either assigned or not.
 In addition, the heterogeneity of effects may provide valuable information regarding this treatment's effectiveness and help users personalize their intervention policies and strategies.

 The problem of Causal Inference beyond binary treatment settings is gaining attention from the Causal Inference community.
 There are two major challenges: Firstly, the lack of the ground truth due to the fundamental problem of causal inference \citep{Holland1986} makes Heterogeneous Treatment Effects estimation more challenging \citep{Alaa18} as standard metrics can not be used to assess performances.
-Secondly, the multi-treatment setting can be seen as a violation of the Stable Unit Treatment Value Assumption.
-It may yield a bias known as position bias in recommendation systems \citep{Chen2020,Wu2022} when some units tend to have/select high treatment values.
-Some existing approaches for multiple treatments binarize the treatment.
-Unfortunately, \citet{Heiler2021} show that the binarization of multi-valued treatments does not disassociate the heterogeneity of the treatment from the heterogeneity of effects for each value.
+Secondly, binarizing the multi-valued treatment setting leads to a violation of the Stable Unit Treatment Value Assumption (SUTVA) as it violates the principle of "no hidden variations of treatment".
+It may yield a bias known as position bias in recommendation systems \citep{Chen2020,Wu2022}.
+It happens when some units tend to have/select high treatment values and, therefore, there is a hidden variation of the treatment that is not taken into consideration when one attempt to binarize the treatment.
+From a statistical point of view, this bias was established by \citet{Heiler2021} who show that the binarization of multi-valued treatments does not disassociate the heterogeneity of the treatment from the heterogeneity of the effects of each value.